goabstract/Marketing-for-Engineers/README.md

 :see_no_evil: Please, always check your grammar!
 I use these cool apps — [Hemingway App](http://www.hemingwayapp.com/), [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck) or browser extensions.
 Now it's time to write your first article :metal:

 ### :sunglasses: Personal Blog
 Start off by creating a blog that not only touts your product but offers helpful advice, tips, tricks, links, etc. Personaly, I don't like clickbites article, but it's better to write something easy at the beginning.
-Check what competitors' blogs are publishing, what is popular in the induыtry or just scroll these [266 blog post ideas](https://midasmedia.co.uk/killer-blog-post-ideas-no-more-writers-block/).
+Check what competitors' blogs are publishing, what is popular in the industry or just scroll these [266 blog post ideas](https://midasmedia.co.uk/killer-blog-post-ideas-no-more-writers-block/).
 When you generated ideas, put them into your content plan (do all your ideas suit choosen content topics?)

 To give you an example, for [Flawless App](https://flawlessapp.io/) we took topics around iOS dev best practise, "design for beginners", "how to market your app".
 Writing one artilce takes me minimun 3-4 days (five A4 pages).
 Also, we decided to use Medium, as we didn't have time to make\maintane a personal blog at our website.